Charts and plots for Android

 The pairs of wins/losses bars are then drawn side-by-side for each of the 12 indexes.
 Androidplot

-(the renderer used to draw series associated with a BarFormatter
+knows to do this because BarRenderer (the renderer used to draw series associated with a BarFormatter)

 extends GroupRenderer.

-provides three grouping styles that may be used when rendering two or more XYSeries:
+BarRenderer provides three grouping styles that may be used when rendering two or more XYSeries:

 Bars in the same grouping are overlaid on each-other, the bars being drawn by yVal in descending order.